-Based on the conceptual framework, research hypotheses can formulated.
+Based on the conceptual framework, nine research hypotheses can be formulated.
 First, distributive justice has a significant positive effect on patient satisfaction.
 Second, procedural justice has a significant positive effect on patient satisfaction.
 Third, interactional justice has significant positive effect on patient satisfaction.
 Fourth, informational justice has a significant positive effect on patient satisfaction.
 Fifth, distributive justice has a significant positive effect on repatronage intention.
 Sixth, procedural justice has a significant positive effect on repatronage intention.
 Seventh, interactional justice has a significant positive effect on repatronage intention.
-Eighth, informational justice has a significant positive effect on intention. repatronage Ninth, satisfaction has a positive effect on repatronage intention.
+Eighth, informational justice has a significant positive effect on repatronage intention.
+Ninth, patient satisfaction has a positive effect on repatronage intention.